 By performing the procedures above at components, combined with the additional procedures at group level, we have obtained sufficient and appropriate audit evidence regarding the consolidated financial information of the Group as a whole to provide a basis for our audit opinion on the consolidated financial statements.

 Key audit matters incorporating the most significant risks of material misstatements, including assessed risk of material misstatements due to fraud

-Except for the matter described in the Basis for Qualified opinion section of our report, we have determined that there are no key audit matters to communicate in our report.
+We have determined that there are no Key Audit Matters to communicate in our report.

 Reporting on other information